SWI-Prolog/packages-jpl/README.md

      /Library/Java/JavaVirtualMachines/jdk1.8.0_181.jdk/Contents/Home/jre/lib/server/libjvm.dylib (compatibility version 1.0.0, current version 1.0.0)
      /usr/local/lib/swipl-7.7.19/lib/x86_64-darwin17.7.0/libswipl.dylib (compatibility version 0.0.0, current version 7.7.19)
      /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1252.50.4)

-You can then add the executable path path to your `java.library.path` so that JPL can find lib
+Once all entries are valid, you can add the path to this library:

+    /usr/local/Cellar/swi-prolog/7.6.4/libexec/lib/swipl-7.6.4/lib/

+to your `java.path.libray` and it will, hopefully, link correctly: :-)

     java -Djava.library.path=/usr/local/Cellar/swi-prolog/7.6.4/libexec/lib/swipl-7.6.4/lib/x86_64-darwin17.3.0/

 The Java Virtual Machine (JVM) uses the `java.library.path` property in order to locate and load _native libraries_.
 When a Java application loads a native library using the `System.loadLibrary()` method, the `java.library.path` is scanned for the specified library.
 If the JVM is not able to detect the requested library, it throws an `UnsatisfiedLinkError`.
 See [this tutorial](https://examples.javacodegeeks.com/java-basics/java-library-path-what-is-it-and-how-to-use/) for more explanation on that variable.